-A: EARNED RUNS™ is a company that enables runners and walkers, alone or in small groups, to train and compete in personally designed races by providing free professional racing bibs and supportive information.
+A: EARNED RUNS™ is a company that enables runners, walkers, and fitness enthusiasts, alone or in small groups, to train and compete in personally designed events by providing professional bibs and supportive information, at no cost.
 EARNED RUNS™ encourages participants to make charitable donations with funds saved on race registration fees.
 EARNED RUNS™ strives to be socially engaging but environmentally responsible by promoting small friendly competitions that are minimally disruptive to community life, generate little waste, and utilize bibs and merchandise designed for global and repeated use.
 This approach can lessen costs to the individual while increasing participation in and enjoyment of competition!

-When I request FREE EARNED RUNS™ bibs, what information must I provide and what happens to it?
+When I request complimentary EARNED RUNS™ bibs, what information must I provide and what happens to it?

 A: The only information required is name, email address, and mailing address.
-Age, gender, running history, or other information is NOT sought.
-There is NO NEED to provide payment information because the bibs are mailed to the requesting person free of charge.
+There is NO NEED to provide payment information because the bibs are mailed to the requesting person without charge.
 THERE ARE NO SHIPPING AND HANDLING FEES.
 The information on name and addresses is held exclusively by EARNED RUNS LLC.
 It will not be given or sold to outside parties.
 The intent of this company is to encourage personal competition, not to collect personal data.
-Information on where in the USA/world requests generally originate might be published on the website or social media at some time for the interest of followers.
-The email address is for communication regarding the sending and receipt of bibs.
+The email address is for communication regarding the sending and receipt of bibs or free stickers.
 There are no plans to email additional promotional material; it would require a separate permission from the requesting person.

 Why does EARNED RUNS™ think competing is so great?
 I like plain walking or running for pleasure!

-A: Competition elevates running or walking to a higher level; it becomes your SPORT rather than merely a healthy activity.
+A: Competition elevates running, walking, or fitness work to a higher level; it becomes your SPORT rather than merely a healthy activity.
 It adds purpose and even excitement to everyday exercise routines.
-Deciding to compete increases your commitment to running or walking; you must train to perform better and avoid injury.
-The run or walk you took only when you felt like it becomes a scheduled effort in your training plan, on which all subsequent efforts depend.
-If you are to successfully cover a longer distance or finish a distance in a shorter time, this INVESTMENT in yourself is necessary.
-Training and competing can help you become not only faster, but physically and mentally stronger.
-Identifying, training for, and finishing several to multiple goal races, events, or challenges throughout the year allows runners to experience personal accomplishment frequently, which builds confidence.
+Deciding to compete or to meet a personal challenge increases commitment; you must train to perform better and avoid injury.
+The run, walk, or workout you completed only when you felt like it becomes a scheduled effort in a training plan, on which all subsequent efforts depend.
+If you are working to reach a fitness goal, cover a longer distance, or finish it in a shorter time, this INVESTMENT in yourself is necessary.
+Training and competing can help you become physically and mentally stronger.
+Identifying, training for, and finishing several to multiple goal races, events, or challenges throughout the year allows you to experience personal accomplishment frequently, which builds confidence.